In the unlikely event there have a problem, we will do everything we can to resolve it quickly and courteously.

 Staff will report the complaint to the most senior member of staff on duty and the complaint will be logged.

-Formal acknowledgement of all complaints received (whether verbal or written) will be sent within 3 working days to the complainant.
-This could be via letter or email.
-Inglewood Nursing Home will have a local system in place to manage out-of-hours and weekend complaints received.
+An acknowledgement of complaints received (whether verbal or written) will be made within 72 hours.
+Each home will have a local process in place to manage out-of-hours and weekend complaints received.

-- How the investigation will be handled – the response should state what the investigation will be focussed on
+- how the investigation will be handled – the response should state what the investigation will be focused on;

-Following a full investigation, a response letter will be sent and this will include the following:
+Following a full investigation, a response letter will be sent and this will include:

-- A summary of the issue from the complainant’s point of view details of the evidence and sources consulted in order to investigate the issue fully and fairly
+- a summary of the issue from the complainant’s point of view details of the evidence and sources consulted in order to investigate the issue fully and fairly